“People ask me what I do in the winter when there’s no baseball. I’ll tell you what I do. I stare out the window and wait for spring.”

 “PIFBS combines my love of baseball and my passion for youth development.
 It is a great organization that has a positive impact.
 I wanted to use my skills to help an organization grow to reach new heights.”

+As the Vice President Global Risk Management with Global Guardian, David oversees multiple clients security programs/operations.
 His previous employment stems mainly in the security field which includes a career in U.S. Navy intelligence with multiple combat tours to Iraq and Afghanistan.
 While deployed David typically had a baseball and glove with him most times and was always up for catch with anyone who wanted to play.

 As Global Commercial Director for Wilson Sporting Goods in baseball marketing, Michael “Marko” Markovich brings tremendous insight, connections, and energy to our organization.